-How can I support children to develop fluency and flexibility?
+How can I support children to develop and maintain fluency?

-Each activity group includes suggestions for whole-class and independent practice and discussion to help children develop fluent understanding of the ideas they are meeting and to look at situations in different ways, considering a variety of approaches.
+Each activity group includes suggestions for whole-class and independent practice and discussion to help children develop fluent understanding of the ideas they are meeting.
 You can select from these to give children appropriately differentiated opportunities that will help them to develop confidence.

-The Explore More Copymasters provide further opportunities for children to practise and discuss at home the ideas they have been working on at school.
+The Explore More Copymasters provide further opportunities for children to practice and discuss at home the ideas they have been working on at school.
 The 'morning maths meeting' also provides an excellent opportunity for practice and discussion.